 That's why Bait Runners came in help, and I felt it was the right time to launch this project.

-An all-around challenge
+An all-around vision

 The identity aims to bring all kinds of anglers together, from the dynamic logo to its applications.
 The brand's modern approach helps to create an inclusive experience for every fishing enthusiast.

 An additional solution to the visual identity was the symbol, where all the essence is focused.
 It's made by the letters B and R, which together form a fishing terminal, expressing unity.